-Optimum Patient Care Research Database (OPCRD) holds anonymous data from over 700 general practices in UK and approximately 6.3 million patients.
+Optimum Patient Care Research Database (OPCRD) holds anonymous data from over 1000 general practices in UK and over 17 million patient records.

 The Anonymous Data Ethics Protocols and Transparency (ADEPT) committee is an independent body of experts and regulators commissioned by the Respiratory Effectiveness Group (REG) to govern the standards of research conducted on internationally recognised databases, including OPCRD.